jcocube/mvplayer/README.md

 ## Build

-* The 'SMVPlayer_Data' folder inside this build contains the 'StreamingAssets' folder where the SMV videos or frames that want to be played must be located.
+* The 'SMVPlayer_Data' folder inside this build contains the 'StreamingAssets' folder where the MV videos or frames that want to be played must be located.
-  - The SMV videos must be in the 'SMVPlayer_Data/StreamingAssets/videos' path in WEBM's format.
+  - The MV videos must be in the 'SMVPlayer_Data/StreamingAssets/videos' path in WEBM's format.
 All the videos of a same sequence must have the same prefix in the name, followed by a 4 digits number.
 For example: BBB_Flowers_cam0000,BBB_Flowers_cam0001,...,BBB_Flowers_cam0089,BBB_Flowers_cam0090.
-  - The SMV frames must be in the 'SMVPlayer_Data/StreamingAssets/frames' path in PNG's format.
+  - The MV frames must be in the 'SMVPlayer_Data/StreamingAssets/frames' path in PNG's format.
 All the frames of a same content must have the same prefix in the name, followed by a 4 digits number.
 For example: frame0_champa0000,frame0_champa0001,...,frame0_champa0078,frame0_champa0079.

 ## Src

 * Additionally, the source code is also provided.
-It contains two scenes (each one with an associated script) one where the SMV content settings must be specified, and the main scene where the playback takes place.
+It contains two scenes (each one with an associated script) one where the MV content settings must be specified, and the main scene where the playback takes place.
 * The project can be easily adapted to run with other HMD headset than Oculus and built to other platforms (Mac, Linux...).

 # User manual